Prison cuts 'threaten social care'

 Cuts to social care for prisoners could put services at risk, a council has warned.

-Bridgend Council received more than £236,000 towards social care for inmates at HMP Parc prison last year, but has been given £18,000 for 2018-19.
+Bridgend council received more than £236,000 towards social care for inmates at HMP Parc prison last year, but has been given £18,000 for 2018-19.

-The authority said it expected grant funding to remain at similar levels, and has said staff may lose their jobs.
+The authority said it expected grant funding to remain steady, and the BBC understands staff may lose their jobs.

 The Welsh Government said a decision to redistribute funds across all 22 local authorities was behind the reduction.

-Bridgend Council received £236,774 of grant funding to be put towards the category B prison last year, and £217,448 the year before, leading the authority to believe that would be allocated on a recurring basis.
+Bridgend council received £236,774 of grant funding to be put towards the category B prison last year, and £217,448 the year before, leading the authority to believe that would be allocated on a recurring basis.

 But the Partnership Council for Wales, which represents local authorities, decided to transfer the £412,000 funding for social care provision for prisoners in the secure estate into the Local Government Settlement.